Estimated reading time: 10 minutes

 In Ontario condominiums, financial responsibility for water damage follows a chain of liability that depends on where the water originated, what it damaged, and whether anyone can be shown to have caused or failed to prevent it.
 The condo corporation’s master insurance policy covers common elements and the standard unit as defined in the by-law.
 The unit owner’s personal policy covers the interior of their unit, their contents, and their personal liability.

-“The question was not negligence.
+The question was not negligence.
 It was simpler: but for the owner’s act or omission, would the damage have occurred?
-That is the standard condo corporations and courts apply.”

 Condo building deductibles for water damage have climbed sharply in the past decade.
 Ten years ago, deductibles of $5,000 to $10,000 were standard.
 Today, $25,000 to $100,000 is common in Toronto buildings, and some corporations with a history of water claims carry deductibles as high as $250,000.
-Insurers raised them because water claims were too frequent and too costly.
-The financial exposure has been transferred, largely to unit owners, and most people do not realize it until they are in the middle of a claim.

 The irony of water damage in condo buildings is that most of it is not caused by building infrastructure failures.
-It is caused by unit-level components that age on a predictable schedule and are never inspected because they are not visible.
+It is caused by unit-level components that age on a predictable schedule and are rarely inspected because they are not visible.

 Rubber braided supply hoses, the flexible lines connecting appliances and fixtures to water supply lines, have a manufacturer-recommended service life of five to eight years.
 In practice, they are rarely replaced proactively.
 They sit behind dishwashers, under sinks, and behind washing machines, slowly deteriorating until the rubber cracks or a fitting corrodes enough to fail.
-By the time a leak appears at the surface, water has often been spreading beneath flooring or inside a wall cavity for days or weeks.

 Preventative Maintenance in Your Condo: Reactive vs. Proactive

 Reactive property ownership operates on a simple principle: if it is not visibly failing, it is fine.
-This works reasonably well for components that fail dramatically, a burst pipe announces itself immediately.
+This works reasonably well for components that fail dramatically.
+A burst pipe announces itself immediately.
 It fails badly for components that fail gradually, because gradual failure is invisible until it crosses a threshold that has already caused damage.

 Preventative property management asks a different question: which components are statistically likely to fail within the next inspection cycle, and what does replacement cost before failure versus after failure?